hockyg/PyKMC/README.md

     This should contain utilities for writing and reading configurations and trajectories
-* lattice/

-    This contained lattice definitions and tools for determining neighbor sites on that lattice.
-Will be removed as functionality has migrated to models/
 * models/

     This should contain rules for the dynamics, and code that builds the list